OfficeDev/VBA-content/VBA/Excel-VBA/articles/worksheet-change-event-excel.md

 MVP Bill Jelen is the author of more than two dozen books about Microsoft Excel.
 He is a regular guest on TechTV with Leo Laporte and is the host of MrExcel.com, which includes more than 300,000 questions and answers about Excel.

 MVP Tom Urtis is the founder of Atlas Programming Management, a full-service Microsoft Office and Excel business solutions company in Silicon Valley.
-Tom has over 25 years of experience in business management and developing Microsoft Office applications, and is the co-author of "Holy Macro!
+Tom has over 25 years of experience in business management and developing Microsoft Office applications, and is the co author of "Holy Macro!
 It's 2,500 Excel VBA Examples."

 ## See also